pieterjm/hackable_esp_device/README.md

 6. Upload the files in the `data` folder (see the tutorial).
 7. Upload the program to the device.
 8. Connect to the `Configure Smartlight Wifi` AP to configure the wifi.

+* Some Arduino's IDE won't have the option 'ESP8266 Sketch Data Upload'
+* You can download it from this link (https://github.com/esp8266/arduino-esp8266fs-plugin/releases/tag/0.5.0)
+* You have to create a new file named "tools" if doesn't exist already inside of Arduino file

 <b>Visual Studio Code + Platformio</b>
 1. Install the [Platformio](https://platformio.org/install/ide?install=vscode) plugin.